nhoss2/nodewiki/Readme.md

 `-a <IPv4_addr>`
 `--addr=<IPv4_addr>`
 `--addr <IPv4_addr>`
-> Listen only on IPv4_addr.
-The listen address can also be specified by
-> defining NW_ADDR in the environment.
+Listen only on IPv4_addr.
+The listen address can also be specified by defining NW_ADDR in the environment.

 `-l`
 `--local`
-> localhost only.
+Listen on localhost only.
 This is equivalent to `--addr=127.0.0.1`.

 `-g`
 `--git`
 `git` (depricated)
-> Commit each save to a git repository.
+Commit each save to a git repository.

 `-h`
 `--help`
 `help` (depricated)
-> Display a short help message.
+Display a short help message.

 `-p <port>`
 `--port=<port>`
 `--port <port>`
 `<port>` (depricated)
-> Listen on <port> rather than 8888.
-The default port can be changed
-> from 8888 by setting the PORT environment variable.
+Listen on <port> rather than 8888.
+The default port can be changed from 8888 by setting the PORT environment variable.

 ###Examples

 `nodewiki`
-> Starts node wiki
+Starts node wiki

 `nodewiki --git --local`
-> Starts node wiki in git mode, listening on only 127.0.0.1 (localhost).
+Starts node wiki in git mode, listening on only 127.0.0.1 (localhost).

 `nodewiki --git --local --port=9876`
-> Starts node wiki in git mode, listening on port 9876, of 127.0.0.1,
-> rather than the default port, 8888.
+Starts node wiki in git mode, listening on port 9876, of 127.0.0.1, rather than the default port, 8888.

 `nodewiki -glp 9876`
-> Same as the above, but using short form options.
+Same as the above, but using short form options.

 `nodewiki --help`
->displays node wiki usage.
+Displays node wiki usage.